tonkeeper/wallet-api/README.md

 * `royaltyAddress` (string): address for the royalties
 * `royaltyAmount` (integer): nanotoncoins sent as royalties
 * `amount` (integer): nanotoncoins sent as commission with the message
+* `forwardAmount` (integer): nanocoins to be sent as a notification to the sale contract

 Primary confirmation UI displays: